-Site reference E50 Address Land at M6 Toll, Site size (ha) 2.76 Proposed use Cheslyn Hay E(g) - Office or Light Industrial.
+Site reference E50 Address Land at M6 Toll, Cheslyn Hay Site size (ha) 2.76 Proposed use E(g) - Office or Light Industrial.
 B2 - General Industrial.
 B8 - Storage or Distribution.
-Site selection criteria Assessment SA findings Major positive effects are predicted against the economy criteria due to the site delivering employment floorspace.
-The full assessment of all minor and major positive and negative sustainability effects arising from the site is available in the Sustainability Appraisal of the South Staffordshire Local Plan Review.
-Feenensialand ii keview.
-Economic Land Availability Assessment score 58 Policy area and The site is located within Che eslyn Hay Parish on the ed ge of Cannock Urban area. access to The site sits to the north wes infrastructure Employment Site.
+Site selection criteria Assessment SA findings Major positive effects are predic cted against the economy c riteria due to the site 371111011193 delivering employment floorspa interia due to the site The full assessment of all minor and major positive and neg gative sustainability effects arising from the site is a • South Staffordshire Local Plan R eview.
+Economic Land Availability 58 Assessment score Policy area and The site is located within Chesly , access to The site sits to the north west of f Hawkins Drive Industrial E state Strategic infrastructure Employment Site.
 The nearest bus stop which hosts a regular bus service is located approx. 0.8km south of the site along Wolverhampton Road.
 The nearest railway station is Landywood, located approx. 2.7km south east of the site.
-The A460 / Saredon Road island is located approx. 0.2m north west of the site providing access onto an A-Road.
-Junction T8, M6 Toll is located approx. 0.8km west of the site.
+The A460 / Saredon Ro ad island is located approx. 0.2m north west of , ss onto an A-Road.
+Junction approx. 0.8km west of the site.
 J11, M6 is located approx. 1.6km south west of the site.
-Sequential test The site is in the Green Belt a location. and therefore is not a sequ uentially preferable Green Belt harm Low - Moderate.
+Sequential test The site is in the Green Belt and location. therefore is not a sequenti ally preferable Green Belt harm Low - Moderate.
 Landscape sensitivity Low.
-Impact on historic environment HESA scores the site an amber for direct potential harm to the historic environment, indicating no significant effects which cannot be mitigated are at present predicted.
+Impact on historic HESA scores the site an amber f - environment environment, indicating no significant effects which cannot be mitigated are at present predicted.
 The site scores a green for indirect potential harm to the historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.
-Known site constraints The site is currently uneven in topography and vegetated.
-Alternative site access is located off Saredon Road which is not in the site promotors control.
+Known site even in topography and veg constraints Alternative site access is located off Saredon Road which is not in the site promotors control.
 No clear access to the site from Hawkins Drive Industrial Estate.
-Site is located within a Brick Clay Mineral Safeguarding Area.
+Site is located within a E Brick Clay Mineral Safeguard ding Area.